 Knowledge depends on past constructions.
 We know the world through our mental framework and we transform and interpret new information through this framework.
 (Muirhead, 2006)

 This principle highlights how important it is for students to think deeply about what they know or believe because they integrate new incoming knowledge with what is already in their heads.
-If they do not think deeply, they are likely to simply temporarily grab hold of content and then release it when the course is over.
+If they do not think deeply, they are likely to simply temporarily grab hold of content and forget it when the course is over.

 Getting Started with Developing Effective Discussion Questions

 Developing good questions for discussion forums takes practice.
 You will probably not get it right the first time.
 But the hints in this tip will help you not to go too far afield.